truenas/middleware/docs/userguide/index.rst

 To change the size of the shell, click the *80x25* drop-down menu and select a different size.

-To copy text from shell, highlight the text, right-click, and select Copy from the right-click menu.
-To paste into the shell, click the Paste button, paste the text into the box that opens, and click the OK button to complete the paste operation.
+To copy text from shell, highlight the text, right-click, and select "Copy" from the right-click menu.
+To paste into the shell, click the "Paste" button, paste the text into the box that opens, and click the "OK" button to complete the paste operation.

 **Figure 16a: Web Shell**

 |Figure16a_png|

 While you are in Shell, you will not have access to any of the other GUI menus.
 If you are using Shell for troubleshooting purposes and need to leave the
-Shell in order to modify a configuration, click the x in the window's upper right corner.
+Shell in order to modify a configuration, click the "x" in the window's upper right corner.
 The next time you enter Shell, you will return to your last session.
 When you are finished using Shell, type **exit** to leave the session completely.

 Shell provides history (use your up arrow to see previously entered commands and press enter to repeat the currently displayed command) and tab completion